Social Care in Reading: the Middle Ages to 1900

 Hospitium to Workhouse via the Oracle

 Our ancestors often fell on hard times.
 Although modern concepts of “welfare” might have been alien, from the Abbey to the creation of Battle Hospital, Reading did provide for housing, “relief” and care for its people.
-This talks discusses what was done, including the work of the Abbey, almshouses and the Corporation.
+This talk discusses what was done, including the work of the Abbey, almshouses and the Corporation.

 This is the second of three talks in the Winter Potpourri Talks Series.
 The other talks take place on 22nd January and 26th March.
 You may book tickets for individual events or for all three talks in the series for a reduced price.